baartoszsobczynski/my-netguru-task/README.md

 3. Check `spec/controllers/categories_controller_spec.rb` - there should be a
    couple errors on actions checking admin presence. (done)

 4. Next up: `Product` model and `spec/models/product_spec.rb`.
-Play with validations a bit, calculate average rating and you'll be good to go.
+Play with validations a bit, calculate average rating and you'll be good to go. (done)

 5. Fix specs for `Category` model.